SimplySylvia/DiscordFeed/README.md

 - `jest.config.js`: Jest configuration for TypeScript and React Testing Library.
 - `jest.setup.ts`: Jest setup file for extending Jest matchers.
+- `playwright.config.ts`: Playwright configuration for E2E tests.
+- `e2e/auth-setup.js`: Script to ensure authentication state is set up before running E2E tests.

-For more details, see the configuration files in the project root.
+For more details, see the configuration files in the project root and the `e2e/` directory.

 ## Bull Board: Queue Monitoring